-Israel says at least 26 soldiers have been killed as fighting with Hamas continues
+Hezbollah and Israel exchange fire as Israeli soldiers battle Hamas on second day of surprise attack

+TEL AVIV, Israel (AP) — Israeli soldiers fought to repel Hamas militants Sunday and exchanged fire with the Lebanese militant group Hezbollah, raising the prospect of a broader regional conflagration a day after an unprecedented surprise attack on southern Israel by Palestinian militants that killed at least 250 and left Israelis stunned and reeling.

-JERUSALEM (AP) — Israeli soldiers fought to repel Hamas militants Sunday, a day after they broke out of the blockaded Gaza Strip and rampaged through nearby Israeli communities in an unprecedented surprise attack, while Israel’s retaliation strikes leveled buildings in Gaza and its prime minister said the country was at war.
+The Hamas militants broke out of the blockaded Gaza Strip and rampaged through nearby Israeli communities, taking captives, including women, children and the elderly, while Israel’s retaliation strikes leveled buildings in Gaza and its prime minister said the country was at war.

+Hezbollah struck Israeli positions in a disputed area along the border with Syria’s Golan Heights, and Israel’s military responded with armed drone strikes on Hezbollah targets in a disputed area where the borders of Israel, Lebanon and Syria meet.

+The flare-up on Israel’s northern border threatened to draw into the battle a fierce enemy of Israel’s which is backed by Iran and estimated to have tens of thousands of rockets at its disposal.

-In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip, including towns and other communities as far as 15 miles (24 kilometers) from the Gaza border, while Hamas launched thousands of rockets at Israeli cities.
-They gunned down at least 250 people and took hostages as Israel’s military scrambled to muster a response.
+In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip early Saturday morning, including towns and other communities as far as 15 miles (24 kilometers) from the Gaza border, while Hamas launched thousands of rockets at Israeli cities.
+They killed at least 250 people, including 26 soldiers, and took hostages as Israel’s military scrambled to muster a response.

-On Sunday, Israel was fighting Hamas incursions in eight places, the Israeli military said.
-An Israeli military spokesperson said Sunday morning that two hostage situations had been “resolved,” but did not say whether all the hostages had been rescued alive.
+On Sunday, the Israeli military said it forces were fighting Hamas incursions in eight places.
+An Israeli military spokesperson said that two hostage situations had been “resolved,” but did not say whether all the hostages had been rescued alive.

 Israel struck 426 targets in Gaza, its miltary said, flattening residential buildings in giant explosions.
 That included a 14-story tower that held dozens of apartments as well as Hamas offices in central Gaza City.
 Israeli forces fired a warning just before.